solo-system/solo-system.github.io/devices.md

 UltraMic 200kHz__ ultrasonic microphone and the __Blue Snowflake__ are
 recognised without any configuration required.

+This hardware configuration does **not** need the Cirrus Logic Audio Card, so is easier to assemble.
+The software (SOSI) is the same as for the Solo:basic.

 [![what is this](/img/dodo1s.jpg "Solo:usb-mic with dodotronic 200kHz microphone" ){:.some-css-class style="width: 50%; border-left: 10px solid #ffffff"}](/img/dodo1s.jpg)<br>

 [![what is this](/img/dodo2s.jpg "Solo:usb-mic with dodotronic 200kHz microphone" ){:.some-css-class style="width: 50%; border-left: 10px solid #ffffff"}](/img/dodo2s.jpg)<br>

 [![what is this](/img/snowflake1s.jpg "Solo:usb-mic with Blue Snowflake microphone" ){:.some-css-class style="width: 50%; border-left: 10px solid #ffffff"}](/img/snowflake1s.jpg)<br>

-This hardware configuration does **not** need the Cirrus Logic Audio Card, so is easier to assemble.
-The software (SOSI) is the same as for the Solo:basic.
-The RTC clock module is obviously supported too.

 * History